davidmrc6/shaper-nuxt/README.md

 ```.env
 DATABASE_URL=postgresql://<username>:<password>@localhost:5432/<db_name>
 ```
+For a more in-depth guide to properly setting up the database, refer to [this guide](server/db/DBSETUP.md).
 #### Create JWT token
 You can create a JWT token and include it in your `.env` file by running the command
 ```bash